CityOfNewYork/patterns-cli/readme.md

 ### Design Tokens

 Design Tokens are named variables that store visual properties.
-They are shared between JavaScript and Sass files using the `variables` command which converts stored tokens in <u>./config/variables.js</u> into <u>./src/config/_variables.scss</u>.
+They are shared between JavaScript and Sass files using the `tokens` command which converts stored tokens in <u>./config/tokens.js</u> into <u>./src/config/_tokens.scss</u>.
 They can also be passed to the [Tailwindcss Configuration](https://tailwindcss.com/docs/configuration) for customization of CSS utilities.

 ## Cross-Utility Library